 All of the ways to get to Muir Woods from San Francisco

 *Note: The Muir Woods entrance fee is $10 for adults, so add that into your Muir Woods cost when planning your trip.

 10. Drive across the Golden Gate Bridge to Mount Tamalpais

 Thousands of people visit the towering Coastal Redwoods at Muir Woods every day.
-The only problem with that is there are only a couple hundred parking spots tucked away into this mountain.
+The only problem with that is there are only a couple hundred parking spots at the Muir Woods parking lot, tucked away into this mountain.

 9. Bike across the Golden Gate and up Mt.
 Tam

-While it is *technically* possible to bike to Muir Woods, the road you take has no bike lane and is filled with cars, SUVS and 30 foot buses taking hairpin turns around the mountain.
+While it is *technically* possible to bike to Muir Woods from San Francisco, the road you take will have no bike lane and is filled with cars, SUVs and 30 foot Muir Woods tour buses taking hairpin turns around the mountain.

-You’ll be able ride-share your way to Muir Woods, but since there’s no cell phone reception you won’t be able to order one for the way back.
+You’ll be able to ride-share your way from San Francisco to Muir Woods, but since there’s no cell phone reception you won’t be able to order one for the way back.

 7. Hire a private car for the afternoon

 [Photo by Vapi Photographie via Flickr]